kontena/kontena/docs/using-kontena/applications.md

 ### Project Name

-When application is deployed, Kontena will prefix all service names with the name of your application.
-By default, Kontena is using the name of the current directory.
-In case you want to use custom project name (prefix your application), you can use the `-p` switch.
+When an application is deployed, Kontena will prefix all service names with the name of your application.
+By default, Kontena uses the name of the current working directory.
+If you want to use a custom project name (prefix your application), you can do so via the `-p` switch.

 ```
 /foo/bar $ kontena app deploy          # project name is bar, all services are prefixed "bar"